-Current programs include: Service Learning in Belize and Mexico and our Japanese Language Exchange with Otemae University.
-For an appointment to learn more about these programs or other opportunities, call 503.365.4686 or email international@chemeketa.edu.
+Previous programs have included: Service Learning in Belize and Mexico and our Japanese Language Exchange with Otemae University.
+For an appointment to learn more about these programs or other opportunities, call 503.428.0399 or email international@chemeketa.edu.

 Student Development Services